Search my Quotes DataBase - Enter one or two keywords and/or author last name.

 - Maimonides

-but is the treasure of all men.
+and truth is the substance of all morality.

 Facts are many, but the truth is one.